MrWyss/ha-assist-mic-satellite/README.md

 ## Background

 I am not an electrical engineer nor a software developer.
-This project to me is for fun and to learn new things.
-Such as pbc design with KiCad, CAD, ready made ESPHome projects.
+This project is for fun and to learn new things, such as PCB design with KiCad, CAD, and ready-made ESPHome projects.

 I am aware that Nabu Casa is working on a [Voice Kit](https://github.com/esphome/voice-kit); in fact, many things are directly taken from their project.
 I am excited to see what the final product will look like and might even buy it myself.

-My motivation was to have a small device that integrates with my existing sound setup (SONOS, in my case) and not to have a separate speaker.
+My motivation was to have a small device that integrates with my existing sound setup (SONOS, in my case) rather than having a separate speaker.

 ## License